ktomy/nightscout-clock/README.md

    * Full-width glucose graph
    * Graph, value and trend indicator
    * BIG DIGITS
+* Added API data dource.
+The clock has a simple Nightscout-like endpoint which can receive glucose values from an external source.
+The main purpose of this feature is to be able to test the clock during the clockfaces development.
+In order to activate this feature, select the API data source within the clock's Web UI.
+Here are the endpoints:
+    * /api/v1/entries POST endpoint receives an array of Nightscout-like entries.
+The only significant fields are `sgv`, `date` and `trend` or `direction`.
+Due to the limited memory the API is stable when sent less than 10 recotds
+    * /api/v1/entries DELETE endpoint deleted all entries no matter the payload
 ### My TODO list
 * Add multiple faces ~~and enable navigation between them~~ (done)
     * ~~Glucose graph~~ (done)